googleprojectzero/bochspwn/DOCUMENTATION.old.md

 libprotoc 2.5.0
 ```

-If linking against the DbgHelp library, you must obtain the corresponding 32-bit or 64-bit `dbghelp.lib` or `dbghelp.dll` file on your own.
+If compiling and linking against the DbgHelp library, you must obtain `DbgHelp.h` and the corresponding 32-bit or 64-bit `dbghelp.lib` or `dbghelp.dll` files on your own.
 It is not distributed with the Bochspwn project due to licensing restrictions.

 Now that we have the dependencies set up, let's proceed to building Bochs with Bochspwn included.